cakebread/twerp/README.rst

  * A command-line interface for the Twilio API

+ * Your own Phone Company.
+From the command-line!

  * A tool that will revolutionize crank calling (only legal from California to the French parts of Canada.
 Note: IANALBISEEOC (I am not a lawyer but I've seen every episode of Cops).

 Features: